U-Boat wreck off RI coast a dark reminder of WWII

 A group of Navy ships was nearby, en route to shore leave in Boston.
 Kenneth Homberger, on board the USS Atherton, planned to jump on a train back to Quincy, Ill., to see his high school sweetheart.

-Rhode Island submarine
+submarine Rhode Island

 • No ratings yet - be the first to rate this.